folio-org/stripes-connect/doc/api.md

 Each resource is a piece of data -- perhaps a single string, perhaps a set of structured records.
-The values of all resources are available to components as the `data` property -- in this case, `this.props.data.bibs` etc.
+The values of all resources are available to components as the `resources` property -- in this case, `this.props.resources.bibs` etc.

 ### Resource types